2022 Undergraduate Student Research Awardees

 Animal Science

-Emily Schultz
+Emily Schulz

-Faculty Mentor: Dr. Jessica Petersen
+Faculty Mentor: Dr. Jessica Peterson

 Investigation into the Potential Linkage of Maternal Stress in Polypay Ewes with Congenital Heart Conditions in their Lambs using Differential Gene Expression

 Intrauterine growth restriction (IUGR) is a fetal condition typically resulting in low birth weight, underdeveloped muscle mass, and increased insulin sensitivity.
 Studies have shown maternal stress can induce IUGR leading to detrimental effects on progeny.
 Recent findings have suggested stress treatment of Polypay ewes may also lead to congenital heart defects.
 This study aims to identify differential gene expression attributed to maternal stress in the cardiac muscle of fetal lambs utilizing RNA sequencing.
 This research will provide insight into how maternal stress impacts offspring development.
 While this study focuses on sheep, maternal stress is of concern in a multitude of livestock breeds.
-Therefore, this research will not only impact the ovine industry but the agricultural industry as a whole. p>
+Therefore, this research will not only impact the ovine industry but the agricultural industry as a whole.

 Laura Reiling